jkwd/chess_dashboard/README.md

 Go to [http://localhost:3000](http://localhost:3000) to view the Dagster UI.

-Go to [http://localhost:8088/](http://localhost:8088/) to view the Apache Superset UI.
+Go to [http://localhost:8501/](http://localhost:8501/) to view the Streamlit Dashboard

 ## Running Dagster Job
 TODO